 THE YEAR OF THE TREE

-This is the film short of my poem, ‘The Year of the Tree’, now on Vimeo.
+Listen here to the film short of my poem, ‘The Year of the Tree’, on Vimeo.

 Previously, the poem was selected by Carol Rumens for her Guardian ‘Poem of the Week’ Blog.